 When we originally wrote about the APAD program we raised concerns over its constitutionality, the requirement to admit guilt, selective enforcement, and the existence of records that are not governed by the Florida statutes in place to seal or expunge official criminal records.

 Many criminal defense attorneys and the media have raised the same issues in addition to the costs to run the program.
-Read: You Paid For It: $300,000 Pinellas arrest diversion program sidesteps justice system.
-Unfortunately, the Pinellas County Sheriff’s Office has not directly addressed these concerns.

 The above and previously documented issues with the Adult Pre-Arrest Diversion Program (APAD) have not stopped Sheriff Bob Gualtieri from celebrating what the Pinellas County Sheriff’s Office believes to be the program’s success.
 In a recent Tampa Bay Times article, Pinellas Sheriff Bob Gualtieri: New diversion program for minor offenses is working, the Pinellas County Sheriff’s Office declares success citing that more than 450 people have avoided a formal criminal arrest.
 This is an interesting declaration of victory considering that the program has barely been in place for six months.
 Further, the statistics provided by the Pinellas County Sheriff’s Office state that between its launch in October 2016 and April 2017 that only 39 percent or 816 of the 2,105 people referred to the Adult Pre-Arrest Diversion Program (APAD) have been accepted.
 Further, only 469 of those 816 people accepted, or 57 percent, completed the community service they were assigned.
 Additionally, there were 67 people admitted into the APAD program who failed to complete the program and formal criminal charges were then filed (another issue we previously discussed in our blog on this subject).